-The hands are made of stainless steel and then gold-plated.
-Normally you would use steel hands only if you want to blue them as only steel hands can be blued by heat.
-Non-blued hands are actually only used on the cheaper brass hands as they are cheaper and much easier to gold plate.
-Tourby Watches spared no expense in the Art Deco steel hands, although this was not technically necessary and it is actually quite uncommon.
-But in the world of luxury, there are some things a that not nessary that make all the difference.
-Nevertheless steel hands always have an advantage over brass hands as they are more robust and can withstand being removed and remounted with out any issues, while brass hands often have to be replaced because they bend or scratch during assembly.
-With brass hands, the base is often bent around the holes during mounting while steel hands can not be bent as its a more robust base material.
-Of course you might only see something only with a 10x loupe but the difference is in detail.
+The hands are made of stainless steel and then hard gold-plated.
+Normally, steel hands are only used if you want to blue them afterwards, since only steel hands can be blued using temperature.
+For non-blued hands, you actually only use the cheaper brass hands, since stainless steel is unnecessary here.
+Brass hands are on the one hand cheaper and on the other hand much easier to gild.
+However, Tourby spared no expense with the Art Deco models and used steel hands, although this is not technically necessary.
+But in the world of luxury, it's often the less necessary things that make it so appealing.
+Nevertheless, steel hands always have an advantage over brass hands.
+Steel hands are more robust and often survive assembly without damage, while brass hands usually have to be replaced in a later revision because they bend or scratch during assembly.
+The connoisseur can always tell steel hands from brass hands, even if both are subsequently gold-plated.
+Just looking at the base of the hands reveals the quality of steel hands.
+With brass hands, the circle around the holes is often bent during assembly, while steel hands cannot be bent due to the robust base material.
+Of course, you can only see something like this on closer inspection, but the differences are often in the details.
+Especially with luxury items, the customer will inspect the goods very carefully.

 manufactured watch case